beynar/kit-state-params/README.md

 #### Extras

-the `stateParams` function returns a proxy reflecting the defined schema that also contains:
+the `queryParams` function returns a proxy reflecting the defined schema that also contains:

 - a `$reset` function to clear the search params (it will also clear the unknown params in the url if you set `preserveUnknownParams` to `false`)
-- a `$searchParams` property that is the underlying `SvelteURLSearchParams` reactive URLSearchParams
+- a `$params` property that is the underlying `SvelteURLparams` reactive URLparams

 ## 4. Server Side